Yizack/mailchannels/docs/modules/webhooks.md

 ### Params

-- `endpoint`: The URL to receive the webhook notifications.
+- `endpoint`: The URL to receive event notifications.
+Must be no longer than `8000` characters.

 ## List <Badge type="info" text="method" />